seb-eis/Mocassin/docs/userguide-md/api-msl-evaluation-context.md

 **Note:** The simulation database file (.msl) is an SQLite database that is accessed from .NET via the object relation mapper Entity Framework Core.
 The MslEvaluationContext has the database context in the background but is not itself an EF Core DbContext class and opens the database as readonly to prevent accidental manipulation of raw data.

+**Important: EF core does not use lazy loading by default.
+If C# is used to query data from a DbContext then `Microsoft.EntityFrameworkCore` is required as a `using` to have the `Include(...)` extension method for loading navigation properties when buidling an `IQueryable<T>`.
+The F# `query {...}` computation expression automatically includes navigation properties if required.**

 ## Usage

 ### [Creating a context and loading a jobset](#creating-a-context-and-loading-a-jobset)